How to Choose Among Rail Passes

 It's wise to carefully compare passes to find the best fit for your itinerary and style of travel.
 The range of options may seem intimidating, but mostly it's a matter of simply knowing which countries you intend to travel in and for how many days.

-If you plan to linger for a few days at most of your destinations, a flexipass is the better choice, letting you pay only for the days on which you actually travel.
-Most rail passes are this type.
-You don't have to decide beforehand which days you'll travel on, but you do have a certain window in which you must use up your train days (usually two months after you start using the pass).
-You can take as many trips as you like within each travel day, which runs from midnight to midnight (though most direct overnight rides can count as only one travel day on a flexipass).
+A flexipass lets you pay only for the days on which you actually travel.
+You don't have to decide beforehand which days you'll travel on, but you do have a certain window in which you must use up your train days (for most passes, that's either one or two months after you start using the pass).
+You can take as many trips as you like within each travel day, which runs from midnight to midnight (though most direct overnight rides can count as only one travel day).

-For those with open-ended plans, continuous passes can be worth the extra cost.
-Let's say you're planning a three-week trip and choosing between two versions of a Global Pass: a 21-day continuous pass and a cheaper 10-days-in-two-months flexipass.
-For not much more, the continuous pass gives you the freedom to take any train without wondering if a particular trip justifies the use of a travel day.
+For those with open-ended plans, continuous passes can provide an extra sense of flexibility.
+Let's say you're planning a three-week trip and choosing between two versions of a Global Pass: a three-week continuous pass and a cheaper 10-days-in-two-months flexipass.
+For not much more money, the continuous pass gives you the freedom to take any train without wondering if a particular trip justifies the use of a travel day.